What happens when you give people and microphone, a stage and 10 minutes and ask them “what does the buffer zone mean to YOU”?

 What does it mean to come together to do art?

-The final aim of the discussion is to create a theoretical framework around the relationship between arts and community with a focus on the Cypriot context and ways that the arts can engage communities to be active agents of societal transformation.
+The aim of the discussion is to generate creative thinking around the relationship between arts and community with a focus on the Cypriot context, and through international examples such as the IMPACT project, the global platform for Arts, Culture and Conflict Transformation.
 The role of the buffer zone and other in-between spaces will be considered in the discussion along with the role that arts can play in creating community engagement and how it can be understood as a form of living.
-We hope that this discussion will provide an opportunity to discuss relevant examples and inspire new ideas, through an egalitarian dialogue format.